 Women's History Month and as you consider ways to celebrate the role of women in the human sciences, why not start in your textbook?

-The Human Body in Health & Disease has several descriptions of the contributions of women who have made important contributions to understanding human structure and function.
+The Human Body in Health & Disease has several descriptions of the contributions of women who have made important strides in understanding human structure and function.

 Elaborating on these stories yourself is one way to celebrate Women's History Month.
 Another is to assign students to find more information about one or more of these women.
 Perhaps they could present this information to their class in the form of a blog or wiki entry, a poster or handout, or other creative media.